DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

-In a different methodological approach, but one equally rooted in the concept of cultural or semiotic contagion between the two realms, Richard Dawkins, a North American scholar, introduced the term meme (derived from the supposed theory of memetics), or ‘mind virus’.
+In a different methodological approach, but one equally rooted in the concept of cultural or semiotic contagion between the two realms, Richard Dawkins, a North American scholar, introduced the term meme (derived from the supposed theory of memetics), or 'mind virus'.
-According to this theory, the meme is the ‘basic unit of imitation’, capable of reproducing a cultural repertoire, much like a gene reproduces a biological structure.
+According to this theory, the meme is the 'basic unit of imitation', capable of reproducing a cultural repertoire, much like a gene reproduces a biological structure.
 However, the virus operates in both directions, contributing to the saturation of culture through media images.[^21]

-Like classical rhetoric, memes aim to affect the audience's emotions, but they do so on a different level.
+Like classical rhetoric, memes aim to affect the audience\'s emotions, but they do so on a different level.
 Memes do not depend on a rational construction of arguments whereas rhetoric acts on the emotions of self-interested individuals, which can be understood rationally.